onymous-games/whisper-rpg/system.md

 - Body Strength: A traditional view of "strength."
 How much mass a character can move, how much force they can hit with, etc.
 - Body Awareness: Agility.
 How accurately a character can move and contort their body to perform various actions
 - Social Strength: Speech Giving, Pursuassion, Bartering.
-How well a character can communicate thoughts and emotions to another.
+How well a character can communicate thoughts and emotions to another and influence that person's decisions.
 - Social Awareness: Empathy, Sympathy, Insight.
 How well a character can perceive others' intentions, actions, words, and how the character is being perceived.
 - Mental Strength: Puzzling, Cartography, Navigation, Deciphering.
 How well a character can reason about things.
 - Mental Awareness: Sensing, Seeing, Hearing, Smelling, Researching.
 How well a character can gather information from the outside world.